In 1982, the Marine Corps found volatile organic compounds in the water at Camp Lejeune

-The contamination of Camp Lejeune with toxic chemicals began occurring in 1953, but it was only in 1982 that the Marine Corps identified volatile organic compounds (VOCs) lurking in the environment of the military base.
+The contamination of Camp Lejeune with toxic chemicals began occurring in 1953, but it was only in 1982 that the Marine Corps identified volatile organic compounds (VOCs) lurking in the drinking water of the military base.

 Our attorneys will provide you with assistance if you are a Camp Lejeune toxic exposure victim

 With over two decades of experience in assisting victims of toxic exposure, our attorneys are ready to help you recover financial compensation if you spent at least 30 consecutive days at Camp Lejeune between 1953 and 1987.

 If you are eligible to file a claim, our resourceful attorneys will promptly begin preparing it for submission.
 After you explain your situation and provide us with the required information and documents, your involvement in the legal process will be minimal, as we understand that toxic exposure victims are usually in a lot of physical and emotional pain.
-In the end, you will receive the maximum compensation you deserve.
+In the end, you may receive the compensation you deserve.